CDMcGwire/othnell/src/pages/magic/index.md

 ---
-title: Magic Arts
+title: Magic Artes
 layout: ~/layouts/Default.vue
 ---

 # {{ $frontmatter.title }}

-## Natural Arts
+## Natural Artes

-Natural arts are closely related to natural sciences and follow strict rules and have predictable cause-and-effect results.
+Natural artes are closely related to natural sciences and follow strict rules and have predictable cause-and-effect results.

 Spells require the caster to use their body to channel the effect, thus